bulib/primo-explore-bu/README.md

   [labels](https://github.com/bulib/primo-explore-bu/labels) so that we can keep track of what your pull request or issue relates to.

-If you get stuck, send us a message on [our gitter](https://gitter.im/bulib/developers), and we'll try to help you out.
+If you get stuck, please email us at <a href="mailto:libwebsv@bu.edu">libwebsv@bu.edu</a> with the name of the repository or package you're having trouble with and we'll try to help you out.